SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 Fluttershy asked, "Like what?"

 Rarity replied, "Behavioral changes are probably the biggest tell.
 Do they walk closer to you?
 Are they wanting to spend more time together?
 Do they stare at you?
 Are they more shy around you?
 Are they more intimate with you?
-There's more but you probably get the idea."
+There's more, but you probably get the idea."

 Fluttershy asked another question, "Do you think she might like me back?"